Glossary of Orthodontic Terms1

 appliances – Any device, attached to the teeth or removable, designed to move the teeth, change the position of the jaw, or hold the teeth in their finished positions after braces are removed.

-band – The metal ring that is cemented around a tooth for strength and anchorage.
+band – The metal ring, usually on a back tooth, that is cemented to a tooth for strength and anchorage.

 braces – A word commonly used to describe a fixed orthodontic appliance, usually comprised of brackets, bands and wires.

 buccal tube – A small metal part of the bracket welded to the cheek side of the molar band.
-The tube may hold an archwire, lip bumper, headgear facebow or other appliances an orthodontist may use to move the teeth.
+The tube may hold an archwire, lip bumper, headgear facebow or other type of appliance an orthodontist may use to move the teeth.

-chain – A stretchable series of elastic o-rings connected together and placed around each bracket to hold the archwire in place and move the teeth.
+chain – A stretchable series of elastic o-rings connected together and placed around each bracket to hold the archwire in place and close the spaces between teeth.

 elastics – Rubber bands.
 During certain stages of treatment, small elastics or rubber bands are worn to provide individual tooth movement or jaw alignment.

-facebow – A wire appliance used with a nightbrace, or headgear.
-Primarily used to move the upper first molars back, creating room for crowded or protrusive front teeth.
+facebow – An orthodontic appliance worn with orthodontic headgear, used primarily to move the upper first molars back, creating room for crowded or protrusive front teeth.
 The facebow has an internal wire bow and an external wire bow.
-The internal bow attaches to the buccal tube on the upper molar bands inside the mouth and the outer bow attaches to the breakaway safety strap of the nightbrace.

 fixed appliances – An orthodontic appliance that is bonded or cemented to the teeth and cannot be or should not be removed by the patient.

-functional appliances – Appliances that utilize the muscle action produced when speaking, eating and swallowing to produce force to move the teeth and align the jaws.
+functional appliances – A type of orthodontic appliance that uses jaw movement and muscle action to place selective force on the teeth and jaws.
+They are usually removable.
 They are also known as orthopedic appliances with names such as orthopedic corrector, activator, bionator, Frankel, Herbst or twin block appliances.

 headgear – An appliance worn outside of the mouth to provide traction for growth modification and tooth movement.

 Herbst appliance – This appliance is used to move the lower jaw forward.
 It can be fixed or removable.
 When it is fixed, it is cemented to teeth in one or both arches using stainless steel crowns.
-An expansion screw may be used simultaneously to widen the upper jaw.
+An expansion screw may be used to widen the upper jaw at the same time.

 palatal expander – A fixed or removable device used to make the upper jaw wider.